w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+## Announcing slides

-Additionally, a WAI-ARIA live region should be used to inform screen reader users which slide is now visible.
-Note that the current slide does not receive focus when activation the previous or next button as a user might want to skip several slides without navigating to the controls after every slide change.
+When the current item changes, a WAI-ARIA live region should be used to inform screen reader users which slide is currently visible.
+Note that the current slide is not activated by moving the keyboard focus there.
+This is done to allow users to skip several items at once.

 {::nomarkdown}
 <%= code_start('', 'Extend event listeners') %>